 “The point is that race is not biologically real.
 Politically, socially, economically, race is, of course, a brutal reality around the globe.
 But the concept of race is a creation of the powerful.
 If we want a just world, the material institutions that keep people of color subordinate need to be dismantled.
 And the concepts of “whiteness” and “blackness” themselves will ultimately be abandoned as they make no sense outside of the realities of white supremacy.”
 (1)

-Basically, They’re arguing that race seeks to tie whole groupings of human beings into whole, collective classes that manifest themselves as power-relations between one another.
+Basically, They’re arguing that race seeks to tie whole groupings of human beings into collective, unabridged classes that manifest themselves as power-relations between one another.
 This can be biologically confirmed.
 It’s reported, for example, that:

 “Possibly only six genes determine the color of a person’s skin,” Graves, a professor of evolutionary biology and African-American Studies at Arizona University, said in the Times interview.”
 (2)

-Six genes out of 30 to 40,000 genes that make us human, determine the color of our skin.
-Something that can seem so important, so relevant, so determinant of whole historical events, is in reality, a non-factor.
-Whole economic systems, wars, and even spiritualities have been developed on the basis of, or developed off of the perceived color of one’s skin.
+Six genes out of the 30 to 40,000 genes that make us human determine the color of our skin.
+Something that can seem so important, so relevant, so determinant of whole historical events, is in reality a non-factor.
+Whole economic systems, wars, and even spiritualities have been developed on the basis of, or have been developed off of, the perceived color of one’s skin.

 The article, published by Fox News titled Biologically Speaking, Race Doesn’t Exist, continued to say: